hcsalmon1/TypeGo/README.md

 **Q. What is TypeGo?**

   A. TypeGo is simply a transpiler.
-I got frustrated with certain aspects of the Go language and decided to make this tool to fix those shortcomings.
 It converts .tgo into duplicated .go files.
   Features:
   -No inferred types outside of ifs and fors
   -Return to C style: type name = value